 Full reconstruction and modernization of the East-West corridor has been on the state’s agenda for some time, and millions of dollars have already been spent on engineering, planning and environmental study for the effort.
 The Wisconsin Department of Transportation (DOT) and the Federal Highway Administration (FHWA) have worked diligently on a preferred alternative that cut well over $200 million off total project cost and includes essential safety and efficiency upgrades, as well as a neighborhood-sensitive design that avoids nearby homes, businesses, cemeteries and the national historic landmark associated with the Clement J. Zablocki VA Medical Center.

-The East-West project had been progressing toward an already two-year delayed 2020-21 start until February 2017, when funding to keep it moving forward was unexpectedly cut from the State’s proposed 2017-19 budget.
-Recognizing the disastrous economic, social and safety implications of further delaying this critical improvement, organizations are now coming together to urge State leaders to reinstate that funding – and Wisconsin’s commitment to rebuilding this important economic corridor for metro Milwaukee, Waukesha County and the entire state.
+The East-West project had been progressing toward a 2020-21 start until February 2017, when funding to keep it moving forward was unexpectedly cut from the state’s proposed 2017-19 budget.
+Recognizing the disastrous economic, social and safety implications of further delaying this critical improvement, organizations worked diligently to get state leaders to reinstate funding and Wisconsin’s commitment to rebuilding this important economic corridor for metro Milwaukee, Waukesha County and the entire state.